Tumpeng

-Tumpeng (Javanese: ꦠꦸꦩ꧀ꦥꦼꦁ; Balinese: ᬢᬸᬫ᭄ᬧᭂᬂ) is an Indonesian cone-shaped rice dish with side dishes of vegetables and meat originating from Javanese cuisine of Indonesia.
-Traditionally featured in the slamatan ceremony, the rice is made by using a cone-shaped woven bamboo container.
-The rice itself may be plain steamed rice, uduk rice (cooked with coconut milk), or yellow rice (uduk rice colored with kunyit (turmeric)).
+Tumpeng (Javanese: ꦠꦸꦩ꧀ꦥꦼꦁ; Balinese: ᬢᬸᬫ᭄ᬧᭂᬂ) is an Indonesian cone-shaped rice dish with side dishes of vegetables and meat originating from Javanese cuisine.
+Traditionally featured in the slametan ceremony, the rice is made by using a cone-shaped woven bamboo container.
+The rice itself may be plain steamed rice, uduk rice (cooked with coconut milk), or yellow rice (uduk rice colored with (turmeric)).

-The rice cone is erected in the tampah (rounded woven bamboo container), covered with a banana leaf, and surrounded by assorted Indonesian dishes.
-In 2013, the Indonesian Ministry of Tourism and Creative Economy promoted tumpeng as one of 30 Indonesian culinary icons and gave it the status of official national dish of Indonesia in 2014, describing it as "the dish that binds the diversity of Indonesian various culinary traditions."
+The rice cone is set out on the tampah (rounded woven bamboo container), covered with a banana leaf, and surrounded by assorted Indonesian dishes.
+In 2013, the Indonesian Ministry of Tourism and Creative Economy promoted tumpeng as one of 30 Indonesian culinary icons and declared it Indonesia's official national dish in 2014, describing it as "the dish that binds the diversity of Indonesian various culinary traditions".

-History and tradition

-People in Java, Bali and Madura usually make tumpeng to celebrate important events.
-However, all Indonesians are familiar with tumpeng.
-The philosophy of tumpeng is related to the geographical condition of Indonesia, especially Java as fertile island with numerous mountains and volcanos.
-Tumpeng dates back to ancient Indonesian tradition that revered mountains as the abode of hyangs, the spirit of ancestors and gods.
-The cone-shaped rice represents the holy mountain.
-The feast served as a thanksgiving for the abundance of harvest or any other blessings.

-Tumpeng is a symbol of gratitude, in gratitude ceremony (syukuran or slametan), after the people pray, the top of tumpeng is cut and delivered to the most important person.
-He or she may be the group leader, the oldest person, or the beloved one.
-Then, all people in the ceremony enjoy the tumpeng together.
-With tumpeng, people express the gratitude to God and appreciate togetherness and harmony.
-An annual ceremony involving tumpeng is commonly called 'tumpengan'.

-Tumpengs and gunungans are an essential part in the Javanese festival sekaten, huge and large amount of tumpengs are included in a big traditional parade from the palace to the grand mosque.
-They are prayed upon in the grand mosque, and then distributed to the people as part of the festivities celebrating the birth of the prophet Mohammed.

-In modern times, the top of the tumpeng is given to an honoured guest in social events, ceremonies or awards.
-In many Indonesian cities, such as Yogyakarta, a tradition has been developed — the tumpengan ceremony the eve of 17 August — which is Indonesian independence day.
-The event is meant to pray for safety and welfare of the nation.
+Tumpeng is a symbol of gratitude.
+According to folklore in Java and Bali, the cone-shaped dish symbolises life and the glory of God as the creator of nature, and the side dishes and vegetables represent the life and harmony of nature.
+Usually, tumpeng is served with spinach, which is a traditional symbol of prosperity in Javanese agricultural society.